Sporting stars condole Mangeshkar's demise, say her legacy will remain forever | Entertainment

 Sporting stars condole Mangeshkar's demise, say her legacy will remain forever

-The sporting fraternity led by cricketers on Sunday condoled the death of legendary singer Lata Mangeshkar and paid glowing tributes to the melody queen, saying she will forever remain in everyones heart.Mangeshkar 92, one of the biggest music icons of the country, died due to multiple organ failure at a city hospital earlier in the day, according to her sister Usha Mangeshkar and doctors treating her.Deeply saddened to hear about the demise of Lata ji.
+The sporting fraternity led by cricketers on Sunday condoled the death of legendary singer Lata Mangeshkar and paid glowing tributes to the melody queen, saying she will forever remain in everyones heart.Mangeshkar 92, one of the biggest music icons of the country, died due to multiple organ failure at a city hospital earlier in the day, according to her sister Usha Mangeshkar and doctors treating her.Batting legend Sachin Tendulkar led from the front in paying tributes to the singing legend.

 - Country: